souravsingh/learning_biopython/README.rst

 =========================

 This is a basic introduction to Biopython, intended for a classroom based workshop.
-It assumes you have been introduced to both working at the command line, and basic Python.
+It assumes you have been introduced to both working at the command line, and some basic Python.

 The Biopython website http://www.biopython.org has more information including the